Middle Park (Qld)

 What is the weighted average housing cost based on tenure mix in the suburb of Middle Park?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,135.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,135.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,950/month, and renters paying $1,948/month.

 How affordable is housing in the suburb of Middle Park relative to local incomes?